-Text: Zero Balancing Expanded: The Attitude of Awaiting a Fish by Judith Sullivan
+Textbook: Zero Balancing Expanded: The Attitude of Awaiting a Fish

-This one-day class revisits key principles and fulcrums from the 4-day ZBX: Addressing the Skull class and empowers you to incorporate these valuable skull and neck evaluations and fulcrums into your ZB sessions.
+This one-day class revisits key principles and fulcrums from the 4-day ZBX: Addressing the Skull class and empowers you to incorporate these valuable cranial cavity evaluations and fulcrums into your ZB sessions.

 Attending this class will:

 - Give you valuable hands-on experience with touch feedback, and

 - Allow you to receive the fulcrums and experience the benefits of Zero Balancing Expanded Skull work